Volcanex/scanner/readme.md

 ## Run the main script:
 python main.py

-- Enter a search string when prompted (e.g., "CPU").
+- Enter a search string when prompted e.g Ryzen 7 3700x or RTX 2070
 - Choose whether to load saved products or fetch new data.
 - The script will automatically check for an existing tag file, create one if it doesn't exist, and tag the products accordingly.
 - Choose whether to filter out products based on tags.